Real Estate Investment

 Who actually makes money flipping houses?

 - They move fast.
-Holding costs — interest, taxes, insurance, utilities — typically run $3,000–$6,000/month on a South Florida property.
-A 4-month flip vs. a 7-month flip is a $10,000+ difference in profit.
+Holding costs (interest, taxes, insurance, utilities) usually run $3,000 to $6,000 a month on a South Florida property.
+A 4-month flip versus a 7-month flip is a difference of $10,000 or more in your pocket.

 How much money do you need to start flipping houses?